-We now have over 1,400 articles posted on the website.
+HF: We currently have over 1,500 articles posted on the website.

 I wonder if you could spare a little time to help the site develop.
 Maybe an hour or two each month?